vagroz/Tinkoff-Algorithms/README.md

 # Tinkoff-Algorithms
 Resolved problems for a course Algorithms and Data Structure in the Magistrature Fintech 2017.

-* Contest 1 has been written on Java.
-See projets named {1-A — 1-H}.
+* Contests 1, 4 have been written on Java.
 * Contest 2 has been written on Python 2.
 * Contest 3 has been written on Scala.